BarbeMCR/the-betrothed-launcher/README.md

 You won't need to update if you don't want to.

 ### Have any other question?
-Post that by going in the `Community` tab.
+Post that by going in the `Discussions` tab.